Skip to main content

 Key Facts

-3. Current Constitution Bench: CJI Surya Kant, Justices BV Nagarathna, PS Narasimha, Dipankar Datta, Ujjal Bhuyan, Satish Chandra Sharma, Joymalya Bagchi, Alok Aradhe, Vipul Pancholi.
+2. 2026: Constitution Bench hearing (Day 2) chaired by CJI Surya Kant, with Justices BV Nagarathna, PS Narasimha, Dipankar Datta, Ujjal Bhuyan, Satish Chandra Sharma, Joymalya Bagchi, Alok Aradhe, Vipul Pancholi.

 Background & Context